Rahma-Analytics/Zoomcamp-Assignment-Chapter-2/README.md

 a dot plot provides the most basic of displays.
 A dot plot is a one-variable scatterplot.
 Dot plots show the exact value for each observation.
 This is useful for small data sets, but they can become hard to read with larger samples.
 Rather than showing the value of each observation, we prefer to think of the value as belonging to a bin.
+Histograms provide a view of the data density.
+Higher bars represent where the data are relatively more common, they are especially convenient for understanding the shape of the data distribution.